hamuntech/basic_algorithms/README.md

 # basic_algorithms

-Simple implementation of Binary Search, Selection Sort, Quicksort and Dijkstra's algorithm
+Simple implementation of Binary Search, Selection Sort, Quicksort and Dijkstra's algorithm in Python